HarisAronis-GIS/QGIS-Projects/README.md

 ## 🗺 Featured Projects (Cadastre & Urban Planning)

+> [!CAUTION]
+> ## ⚖️ Legal Disclaimer
+> The maps and spatial data presented in this portfolio were developed by me in a professional capacity during my tenure at CHOROMETRIA Consulting Engineers.
+> *   **Ownership:** The final deliverables and the intellectual property of the data belong to the **Hellenic Public Sector** (Hellenic Land Registry / **Ministry of Digital Governance**).
+> *   **Purpose:** These files are shared for **demonstration of professional competence, cartographic quality, and technical GIS skills only**.
+> Unauthorized reproduction or commercial use is strictly prohibited.
+>

+---

 ### 1. National Land Registry (Major Scale Cadastral Surveys)
 **Context:** Leading GIS technical coordination for Hellenic Cadastre studies, including the Athens metropolitan area, Voiotia - Fokida Prefectures, Rethymno Crete, etc.
 *   **Key Tasks:** Large-scale spatial data management, Topology validation, Property boundary reconciliation.